MCP Proxy Sidecar

 Configuration Options

-The following environment variables can be configured in your claude_desktop_config.json
+The following environment variables can be configured in your claude_desktop_config.json:

 | Variable | Description | Default |